 For employees, most importantly, the flexibility that comes with BYOD policies has improved the work/life balance.
 According to research, 80% of employees believe that managing a single mobile device aids in balancing their personal and professional lives.
 The spillover effects that come with a more balanced life bring benefits to both the employee and the organization.
 However, BYOD does not come without its setbacks.
-The biggest concern, and the primary reason behind the choice not to adopt BYOD policies, is that of security.
+BYOD security risks are the foremost apprehension and primary driver behind the decision to abstain from adopting BYOD policies.

-Research by Bitglass found that more than 74% of organizations lack a plan to secure BYODs.
+Research by Bitglass found that more than 74% of organizations lack a plan to BYOD security risks.
 Since BYODs act as an entry point for malicious actors, this figure is worrying as the attack surface increases.
-More so, as will be explained, such entry points are typically less secure, thus making the attacker’s job easier.
+Furthermore, as we will explain, these entry points usually have lower security levels, thereby facilitating the attacker’s task.

 The inability to secure BYODs is even more concerning when organizational data is stored on such devices as, even when not used for work purposes, BYODs still pose a threat to the organization.
-Below is a non-exhaustive list of some of the security vulnerabilities that will later be related to BYODs.
+Below is a non-exhaustive list of some of the security vulnerabilities that will later be related to BYODs (Remote Working Security Risks).

 Typically, BYODs will have fewer security features than company-owned devices.
-As BYODs are also used for personal purposes, the presence of multiple security features greatly obstructs the user’s experience and are therefore often forgone.
+As BYODs are also used for personal purposes, they are frequently neglected.
 In doing so, however, the device is more vulnerable to attack.
-And, in some cases, lacks the necessary security software or features to notify the user when an attack is taking place.
+In some cases, lacks the necessary security software or features to notify the user when an attack is taking place.

-Furthermore, employees are one of the greatest security risks to organizations.
-Carelessness and negligence when using BYODs can have extremely harmful consequences for the enterprise; especially when considering the other BYOD security risks.
-The lack of security features on such devices, and the other concerns listed below, mean that employee awareness can sometimes be the only barrier between a malicious actor and a successful attack.
+Furthermore, employees are one of the greatest security risks to organizations (Human Factors in Cybersecurity).
+Carelessness and negligence when using BYODs can have extremely harmful consequences for the enterprise.
+Especially when considering the other BYOD security risks.
+The lack of security features on such devices, and the other concerns listed below, mean that employee awareness can sometimes be the only barrier between a malicious actor and a successful hardware based attack.

-Since BYODs are owned by the employee, the employee has full discretion as to which devices and peripherals are used.
+As employees own the BYODs, they have complete discretion in choosing which devices and peripherals to use.
 This of course depends on the BYOD policy.
 Whether it be for financial or aesthetic reasons, or something else entirely, an employee might be inclined to purchase devices and/or peripherals from site such as Amazon or AliExpress.
 And, although such websites offer a variety of options, they also offer manipulated and compromised devices.
 That glow in the dark keyboard selling for $10 is likely not the most secure.

-While the sudden shift in remote work was the result of a pandemic which meant that most remote workers were working from home (which, by the way, is not as secure as one might think), many organizations are adopting work from home (WFH) policies on a more permanent basis.
+With workers working from home (which, by the way, is not as secure as one might think), many organizations are adopting WFH – Work from Home policies on a more permanent basis.
 In fact, according to Gartner, 47% of organizations will give employees the choice to WFH on a full-time basis.
 Furthermore, over 80% will allow employees to WFH at least one day a week.

 With lockdowns easing, and depending on the organization’s WFH policy, remote work can essentially mean working from anywhere with a good internet connection.
 This, however, means employees are working in unsecure environments such as coffee shops, public libraries, and group workspaces.
 In fact, as BYODs enable the ability work anytime anywhere, almost everywhere becomes an unsecure location.
 Think about how many times you have checked work emails while waiting for a flight or at a restaurant.
-In cases where data is stored on the device, the organization is at risk anytime said device is used; yes, watching Netflix at the airport on the same device that stores company data puts the enterprise in a vulnerable position.
+When data is stored on the device, the organization is at risk whenever the device is used.
+Yes, watching Netflix at the airport on the same device that stores company data puts the enterprise in a vulnerable position.

-Speaking of unsecured locations, pick-pocketers thrive in busy places like airports; and pickpocketing might not only be the criminal activity the perpetrator engages in.
-Stealing a laptop or phone might be just the first step in their attack; accessing the device could be the actual goal.
+Speaking of unsecured locations, pick-pocketers thrive in busy places like airports.
+And pickpocketing might not only be the criminal activity the perpetrator engages in.
+Stealing a laptop or phone might be just the first step in their attack.
+Accessing the device could be the actual goal.
 Even a lost device can find its way into a cybercriminal’s hand.
-Either way, whether the BYOD is stolen or lost, the company is in a perilous position if that device stores company data.
+Either way, if the BYOD gets stolen or lost, the company finds itself in a precarious position when the device contains company data.

-Rogue devices, which are the tools used in hardware-based attacks, are those which have been manipulated to act with malicious intent; they are harmful by nature.
-And, since hardware-based attacks require some form of physical access, BYODs are the perfect target for the reasons mentioned above; not only are they less secure, but they are more easily accessible.
+When delving into BYOD security risks, the significance becomes especially evident in relation to Rogue Devices.
+These devices, instrumental in hardware-based attacks, represent tools that have been tampered with to carry out malicious actions.
+They are harmful by nature.
+And, since hardware based attacks require some form of physical access, BYODs are the perfect target for the reasons mentioned above.
+Not only are they less secure, but they are more easily accessible.

-A spoofed peripheral is a type of rogue device that impersonates a legitimate HID.
-Having been manipulated on the Physical Layer, which is not covered by existing security software solutions, the spoofing device is not recognized as malicious by the endpoint.
+The significance of BYOD security risks is particularly pronounced in relation to spoofed peripherals.
+A spoofed peripheral is a type of rogue device that impersonates a legitimate HID (bad USB).
+Having been manipulated on the physical layer, which is not covered by existing security software solutions, the spoofing device is not recognized as malicious by the endpoint.
 Of course, to the human eye, the device looks inconspicuous and thus raises no alarms to the user, either.
 So, when your phone dies while working in a local coffee shop, think twice before using some stranger’s USB charger.
 Though your phone might be injected with life, your endpoint could be injected with malware.

-As mentioned, BYOD can be a target at any time, not only when used for work purposes.
+The realm of BYOD security risks emphasizes that BYODs can become targets at any moment, not solely during work-related activities.
 When your phone dies at the airport, it is not usually a problem thanks to the many charging stations nearby.
 But, again, that charger could have been manipulated to do more than just charge your phone.
 If your phone stores company data, the manipulated charger can access such data without you having the faintest idea.
-This attack is known as Juice Jacking.
+This attack is known as juice jacking.

 Maybe you are the type to always have a charger nearby, so you think this does not apply to you.
 But your own device could have been manipulated.
 The cheap, aesthetically pleasing USB stick, keyboard, or mouse you bought on Amazon might have been a win at only $10… But the losses will be much more than that when the device starts preforming a malicious cyberattack.
 Yes, sometimes Amazon finds really are too good to be true.